bifa2/PSPlex/README.md

 # About

 This project started out as a script to copy a playlist from my account as a Plex Server owner to another user's account (on the same server).
-Slowly it got broken up into separate functions and become a simple PowerShell module.
+Slowly it got broken up into separate functions and became a simple PowerShell module.

 # Getting Started:

 1. Save the folder `PSPlex` into a module path for PowerShell.
-    * Example: `C:\Users\YourUsername\Documents\WindowsPowerShell\Modules`
+    * Example: `C:\Program Files\PowerShell\Modules`
 2. Open PowerShell.
 3. Run `Get-PlexAuthenticationToken`.
 You will be prompted to enter your Plex account name and password.
 4. Run `Save-PlexConfiguration` and provide your Plex server name, the Plex hostname, protocol and port.
     * Example: `Save-PlexConfiguration -PlexServer myserver -PlexServerHostname namaste.yourdomain.com -protocol https -port 32400`

-After this step, in future you can just run `Import-PlexConfiguration` to work with your Plex server.
+After this step, in future when you open PowerShell you can just run `Import-PlexConfiguration` to work with your Plex server.

 In the event that your token should become invalid and you receive `401` errors, try running steps 3 and 4 again.
 It is step 3 that retrieves an access token from Plex.
+Refreshing tokens is not catered for, yet.

 # Examples: